MichaelCurrin/dev-cheatsheets/cheatsheets/licensing.md

 - [MIT](https://choosealicense.com/licenses/mit/) - this is short and fits on the page.

-### GPLv3
+### GNU General Public License v3.0

+Also known as _GPLv3_.

 Description:

 - > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
-Contributors provide an express grant of patent righ
+Contributors provide an express grant of patent rights.

 Similar to MIT but adds conditions: